apetta/vibe-math-mcp/README.md

 ## License

-MIT
+MIT License.
+See `LICENSE` file for details.

 ## Contributing

 Contributions welcome via PRs!
 Please ensure:

-1. Tests pass
+1. Tests pass, and new ones are added if applicable
-2. Code is formatted
+2. Code is linted & formatted
 3. Type hints are included
 4. Clear, actionable error messages are provided